Volunteer holidays with animals: How to give back ethically

-Want to make a difference and travel the world?
+Adore animals, nature, and seeking big-time adventure?
 Find a wildlife volunteer holiday you’re passionate about and have a direct impact on the planet.

-Responsible volunteer holidays are one of the best ways to interact with animals in a sustainable and ethical way.
-You just need to pick an organization that shares your same values and holds the animals’ welfare as a top priority.
+Responsible volunteer holidays are one of the best ways to interact with animals without interfering with their natural systems.
+You just need to pick an organisation that shares your values and holds animal welfare as a top priority.

 What are responsible volunteer holidays with animals?

-Responsible wildlife volunteer projects aim to raise awareness and end these practices while giving travelers a safe and sustainable alternative that allows them to enjoy animals in their natural habitat.
+Responsible wildlife volunteer projects aim to raise awareness and end these practices, while giving travellers a safe and sustainable alternative that allows them to enjoy animal-sightings in their natural habitats.

 Choosing the right volunteer project for you is important.
 You need to make sure it’s something you have a passion for or want to learn more about.

 Before sending through any applications or payments, really think about what you’d like to get out of the experience.
 Maybe you want to only volunteer with elephants, or spend your time in a specific country?

 Here are some of the wildlife volunteering programs around the world that are great options for volunteer holidays: